 - Colle dell'Agnello (alt.2744)

 We use to challenge the Agnello departing at least from Casteldelfino where the ascent is 23 km long, the average percentage is 6.5% and the maximum slope is 15%.
 Recently on the Colle dell`Agnello - the 2016 Cima Coppi at the Giro - the Dutch Steven Kruijswijk had a spectacular crash into the snow on the descent to France.
 The penultimate stage of the Giro 2020 will feature the Agnello again.

 - Colle del Nivolet (alt.2612)

 The most spectacular climb of Piemonte, the Colle del Nivolet, worth a little longer van approach to Locana and enjoy the beautiful Parco Gran Paradiso with waterfalls, high-mountain lakes and...marmots.
 Recently featured at the Giro for the very first time in 2019.

 Read the CYCLIST MAG issue 66 feature on the Nivolet with us.

 - Colle Fauniera (alt.2481)

 Known as one of the toughest climbs in the Alps with 3 routes to the summit of Fauniera, all narrow, steep and wild.
-From Pradleves, the village of Castelmagno cheese, is 22.4km long at an average of 7.5% but with very long sections at over 10%.
+From Pradleves/Valle Grana, the route of Castelmagno cheese, is 22.4km long at an average of 7.5% but with very long sections at over 10%.
 The Giro visited the Fauniera in 1999 and Marco Pantani ended the day in maglia rosa.

 More climbs are also avaliable: Colle della Lombarda, Colle della Scala, Colle del Moncenisio and Colle di Sampeyre.

-With a longer van approach (approx. 2 hours), Col d'Izoard and Col d'Iseran in France.
+With a longer van approach (approx. 2 hours), Col d'Izoard and Col d'Iseran from Briancon.